Early menopause and lymphoma

 - It often happens quite soon after radiotherapy to the ovaries and BEAM chemotherapy.

-- It can begin more slowly after other chemotherapy regimens.
+- It can happen later after other chemotherapy regimens.

-What are the long-term effects of early menopause?
+What are the long-term effects of early menopause on physical health?

 Early menopause can have long-term effects because of the low levels of the hormone oestrogen.
 These include an increased risk of developing: